fmayer/jekyll-blog/_posts/2020-04-19-linux-the-good-the-bad-and-the-ugly.md

 reason about a program.
 Yes, if you hold fork and threads exactly right (for instance by managing all the threads, and having a way to signal them to go to a safe state, and then forking) you *can* write a correct program.
-But that requires you to globally about your program, which only works if you control every bit of your program, and even then is very hard.
+But that requires you to reason globally about your program, which only works if you control every bit of your program, and even then is very hard.

 # ENOSYS
 Writing cross-platform software is hard.
 Most software is written for Linux,